 Michelle's first retreat was at Stanton House Christian Retreat Centre near Oxford.
 It is run by a lay community, and has a prayerful atmosphere and beautiful grounds.
 Meals are eaten with other guests who talk to one another in the usual way.
 She loved it, but to her surprise longed for more silence, and so started going to the guest house of the Anglican religious community at St Mary's Convent, Wantage.

-Clare chose St Mary's Convent for her first retreat purely because she heard of someone else that had been, she knew of the community because they started her old school, and she knew how to get there by public transport!
+Clare chose St Mary's Convent for her first retreat purely because she'd heard of someone else who had been, she knew of the community because they started her old school, and she knew how to get there by public transport!